FredKSchott/snowpack/www/guides/react.md

 +ReactDOM.render(<div>"HELLO REACT"</div>, document.getElementById('root'));
 ```

-If you run this code you'll get `Error: Target container is not a DOM element.` The call to `document.getElementById('root')` is failing because the HTML page has no element with that ID.
-Head to index.html and add one in the `<body>`
+Since the React code is rendering into an element with the ID `root`, we'll need to add that to `index.html`:

 ```diff
   <body>